 Who We Are & What We Do

-Primrose Hospice & Family Support Centre is an independent charity, offering care and advice to patients living with a life-limiting illness and supporting families in the North East Worcestershire area.
+Primrose Hospice & Family Support Centre is an independent charity, offering care and advice to patients living with a life-limiting illness and support for families who are bereaved or who have a family member with a life-limiting illness in North East Worcestershire.

-Our Family Support Service offers individualised support to adults and children including a counselling service, benefits advice and complementary therapy.
+Our Family Support Service offers individualised support to adults and children including a counselling service, benefits advice and our living well service.

-As an independent charity, we rely on the support of individuals and businesses to help us to raise the £1.95 million needed each year for us to provide our services free to all who require them.
+We receive only 14.6% of our required running costs from the NHS, so as an independent charity, we rely on the support of individuals and businesses to help us to raise the £1.95 million needed each year for us to provide our services free.

 Read about the history of Primrose Hospice & Family Support Centre